Bald-Faced Hornets and How to Get Rid of Them? | Identification and Control Guide

 Bald-Faced Hornets in a Nutshell

-Bald-faced hornets are insects that live in North America, including Canada, the Western Coast of the United States, and the Rocky Mountains.
-They’re most common in the Southeastern United States and often called the following names:
+Bald-faced hornets are wasps that live in North America, including Canada, the Western Coast of the United States, and the Rocky Mountains.
+They’re most common in the Southeastern United States.
+They’re also a type of yellow jacket, not a hornet as most believed.

 You can identify these insects with the following features:

 The bald-faced hornets are also known for their large, paper ball-shaped nest used to tend their young.
-Their nest is about 3 feet tall, and they protect it from anyone who approaches it.
+Their nest is about 3 feet tall, are typically found hanging above high trees, and are paper-like that is grey in color

 In contrast to the open cone structure of yellow jackets and paper wasps, bald-faced nests are enclosed.
 These insects are highly territorial and typically attack someone who’s a few feet away from their nest.